MetPX/sarracenia/doc/design/use-cases/uc011_Corp2NRCviaHPC.rst

 	variations:

-	.1 Gerald uses dd_post/dd_send
+	.1 Gerald uses sr_post/sr_send

-	.2 Gerald uses dd_post (no send) we fetch via
+	.2 Gerald uses sr_post (no send) we fetch via

-	.3 Gerald just sftp´s it in, and we use dd_watch.
+	.3 Gerald just sftp´s it in, and we use sr_watch.

 	once it is on dd.collab, it is announced ...

-	inside, user uNor001 is running a dd_subscribe to dd.collab,
+	inside, user uNor001 is running a sr_subscribe to dd.collab,
 	sees the data is available, and downloads it directly to his file system.

-	he could use dd_sara to do , in which case it will re-announce the file on sftp for availability from his nrc account.
+	he could use sr_sara to do , in which case it will re-announce the file on sftp for availability from his nrc account.

 	this is good because within his file space he has total control